Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 general fitness

-Hybrid training is different because it intentionally tries to improve more than one major physical quality at once.
+A hybrid training program is different because it intentionally tries to improve more than one major physical quality at once, usually strength alongside aerobic endurance, sometimes alongside rucking, swimming, or work capacity as well.

 A hybrid program does not just ask, "How do they get stronger?"